jamesrhester/CrystalInfoFramework.jl/README.md

 ## Warning: pre-1.0 release

-Types, method names, and method signatures may change in later versions.
+Although some types and methods may change in later versions, in general the API has stabilised.

 If you see ways to improve the naming or architecture, now is the time to raise an issue.

 ## Installation